Game Theory in Cosmology: Summary

 \section{Summary}

-We present a novel, potential game-theory-inspired statistical framework for cosmology, called \textit{Cosmological Teleodynamics}.
-Our approach applies a maximum-caliber principle to cosmic histories, introducing a teleodynamic bias functional, $\Phi$, that encodes structural and evolutionary memory, yielding an additional drift force term $-\alpha\nabla\Phi$ in the Boltzmann and Euler equations.
-In this framework, the dark sector, cosmic acceleration, large-scale structure formation, and the resolution of observational tensions emerge naturally from nonlocal memory effects and persistent self-organization in the gravitating Universe, rather than from new fundamental particles or fields.\\
+We present a novel, potential game-theory-inspired statistical framework for cosmology, called \textit{Cosmic Teleodynamics}.
+Our key insight is that, just as the Big Bang and Inflation (BBI) left their signature in the Cosmic Microwave Background (CMB), they also left similar indelible uneven structural features on spacetime, which continue to affect subsequent cosmic dynamics and evolution.
+We model this cosmic memory as a teleodynamic bias functional, $\Phi$, that encodes structural and evolutionary memory using the maximum-caliber principle, yielding an additional drift force term $-\alpha\nabla\Phi$ in the Boltzmann and Euler equations.
+In this framework, the dark sector, cosmic acceleration, large-scale structure formation, and the resolution of observational tensions emerge naturally from nonlocal memory effects and persistent self-organization in the gravitating universe, rather than from new fundamental particles or fields. \\

 The bias functional decomposes into $\Phi = \bar{\Phi} + \varphi$, with $\bar{\Phi}$ generating an effective homogeneous energy density $\rho_{\text{TD}}$ that naturally drives late-time acceleration, thus explaining dark energy.
 The inhomogeneous component $\varphi$ modifies the Poisson equation through an emergent clustering density $\rho_{\text{TD}}(k, a)$, which reproduces dark matter-like behavior, including rotation curves, lensing, cluster dynamics, and scale-dependent growth.
-Different response kernels $K(k, a)$ allow teleodynamic ``dark matter" to mimic CDM, WDM, SIDM, etc., as well as generate anisotropic, environment-dependent halo signatures aligned with the cosmic web.
+Different response kernels $K(k, a)$ allow teleodynamic "dark matter" to mimic CDM, WDM, SIDM, etc., as well as generate anisotropic, environment-dependent halo signatures aligned with the cosmic web.
 This framework can help alleviate current observational tensions, particularly the $H_0$ and $S_8$ discrepancies.\\